BranchMetrics/ios-branch-deep-linking-attribution/README.md

 #### Short links (for social media sharing)

 There are a bunch of options for creating these links.
 You can tag them for analytics in the dashboard, or you can even pass data to the new installs or opens that come from the link click.
 How awesome is that?
-All of the above options are the same (ie tagging, data passing) but you need to pass a callback.
-This will be called when you link is prepared (which should return very quickly, ~ 100 ms to process)
+You need to pass a callback for when you link is prepared (which should return very quickly, ~ 100 ms to process).
+If you don't want a callback, and can tolerate long links, check out the section right below.

 ```objc
 // get a simple url to track events with